Skip to main content

 3

 • In a large frying pan, heat a drizzle of olive oil over a high heat.
+Cook the chicken, tossing occasionally, until browned and cooked through, 4-5 minutes.
+Transfer to a bowl. • Return pan to a high heat with a drizzle of olive oil.
 Cook onion and zucchini until softened, 3-4 minutes.
 Add broccoli and chickpeas and cook until almost tender, 3-4 minutes. • Reduce heat to medium-high.
 Add Bengal curry paste and mild North Indian spice blend and cook until fragrant, 1-2 minutes.
-Add coconut milk and the water (for the curry).
+Return chicken (and any chicken resting juices) to the pan, then add coconut milk and the water (for the curry).
 Simmer until thickened slightly, 2-4 minutes.

 4